openziti/ziti/ziti-tunnel/docker/README.md

 ## Docker Compose

-This example uses Compose to store in a file the Docker `build` and `run` parameters for several modes of operation of `ziti-tunnel`. `docker-compose` is a command you can install with the Python Package Index (PyPi) e.g. `pip install --upgrade docker-compose`.
-Save your Ziti identity enrollment token in the same directory e.g. `my-ziti-identity-file.jwt`, matching the filename part to the value of `NF_REG_NAME`.
+This example uses Compose to store in a file the Docker `build` and `run` parameters for several modes of operation of `ziti-tunnel`.

+### Docker Compose Setup

+1. Install Docker Engine.
+2. `docker-compose` is a utility you can install with the Python Package Index (PyPi) e.g. `pip install --upgrade docker-compose`.
+3. Save your Ziti identity enrollment token in the same directory e.g. `my-ziti-identity-file.jwt`, matching the filename part to the value of `NF_REG_NAME`.
 Your identity will be enrolled the first time you run the container, and the permanent identity file will be saven in the same directory e.g. `my-ziti-identity-file.json`.
+4. You may change `ZITI_VERSION` to [another release version from our ziti-release repository](https://netfoundry.jfrog.io/ui/repos/simple/Properties/ziti-release%2Fziti-tunnel%2Famd64%2Flinux%2F0.15.2%2Fziti-tunnel.tar.gz).

-### Transparent Proxy Using Docker on Linux
+### Docker Transparent Proxy for Linux
-1. Modify to suit the file named `docker-compose.yml` with contents like these in this Git repo.
-Change the value of `ZITI_VERSION` and `NF_REG_NAME` to suit.
-The `command` is commented just to show how you may override the default command to pass additional parameters to `ziti-tunnel`.
+1. Modify "ziti-tunnel" under "services" in the file named `docker-compose.yml` in this Git repo.
+Optionally, override the default value of `command` to pass additional parameters to `ziti-tunnel`.

 ```yaml
 version: "3.3"